InfinityWallet/InfinityProtocol/README.md

 **Symbol** - ♾️SHARD-BUSD

 **Non-standard tokens**

 When interacting with non-standard tokens which burn on transfer use the functions appended with “SupportingFeeOnTransferTokens”.

+**Dual LP Pools**
+Infinity liquidity pool tokens are named based on their component tokens.
+This allows them to be easily identified and listed on tracking sites and exchanges, as well as combined into multi-tier multi-token pools.

 ## The Guide